-In the music world, drummer jokes are always popular.
-Most of them have the same punchline: Drummers are idiots.
+In the music world, drummers always bear the brunt of the joke.
+Most have the same punchline: Drummers are idiots.
 Take, for example, the following: "How do you tell if the stage is level?
 The drummer is drooling from both sides of his mouth."

-Whether it's being ruthlessly mocked for their idiocy, repeatedly killed in This Is Spinal Tap or just lusted after less often than the lead guitarist (whom we've already studied), drummers walk a tough road.
-But it turns out science holds them in really high regard: They have a rare, innate ability to problem-solve and change those around them.
+Whether it's being ruthlessly mocked for their idiocy, repeatedly killed in This Is Spinal Tap or just lusted after less often than the lead guitarist, drummers walk a tough road.
+But it turns out science shows drummers have an advantage over everyone else.
+According to research, drummers have a rare, innate ability to problem-solve and change those around them.

 For starters, rock steady drummers can actually be smarter than their less rhythmically-focused bandmates.
 A study from the Karolinska Institutet in Stockholm found a link between intelligence, good timing and the part of the brain used for problem-solving.
 Researchers had drummers play a variety of different beats and then tasked them with a simple 60-problem intelligence test.
 The drummers who scored the highest were also better able to keep a steady beat.
-Apparently figuring out how to play in time is just another form of problem-solving.
 At last, hard proof that John Bonham really was a genius.

 But even though a steady drummer may be more intelligent than his or her bandmates, the drummer's gifts can be shared: a tight beat can actually transfer that natural intelligence to others.
 In studies on the effects of rhythm on brains, researchers showed that experiencing a steady rhythm actually improves cognitive function.
 One psychology professor at the University of Washington used rhythmic light and sound therapy on his students and discovered that their grades improved.
 Similarly, one researcher at the University of Texas Medical Branch used that method on a group of elementary and middle school boys with ADD.
 The therapies had a similar effect to Ritalin, eventually making lasting increases to the boys' IQ scores.